 Five ways I’ve prioritized myself, become happier and created a life more aligned with who I am

-A year today, on Jan 1, 2020, I wrote a message to myself on the bathroom mirror: “Be Kind to Yourself Today.”
-I realized that the negative thought patterns I was falling in to were sabotaging my happiness.
+When I wrote a message to myself on my bathroom mirror: “Be Kind to Yourself Today,” it was because I knew something needed to change.
+I realized that the negative thought patterns I had fallen in to were sabotaging my happiness.
 It was one of several changes I’ve had to make at midlife as I strive to prioritize caring for myself, as much as everyone else.
-If you too are making yourself a priority this year, here are five ideas which have led to the greatest changes for me in the last three years that I have been on this “journey” at midlife.
+If you too are making yourself a priority this year, here are five ideas which have led to the greatest changes for me, on my “midlife journey”.

 1. I Changed How I Talk to Myself

 I knew it was time to become my own best friend and that started with how I talked to myself.
 My critical inner voice had gotten very loud.
 It may sound odd that I needed to write a message on the mirror as a reminder to treat myself kindly.
 But I did.